Skip to main content

 Renewable Energy

-The 15% Renewable REC Portfolio is demonstrated using RECs.
+Public Act 235 establishes a renewable energy standard of 50% by 2030 and 60% by 2035.
+The RPS applies to all retail electric providers including, investor-owned utilities, cooperative utilities, municipal utilities, and alternative electric suppliers.
+The 50% Renewable REC Portfolio will be demonstrated by using RECs.
 One REC is equal to one megawatt-hour of renewable energy.
 Types of renewable energy include electricity generated from wind turbines, solar photovoltaic panels, biomass, waste-to-energy, and hydroelectric.
-The RPS law provides "incentive credits" for renewable energy with certain characteristics including on-peak renewable energy generation (not applicable to wind generation) and off-peak renewable generation stored in a battery or pumped hydro facility like Ludington Pumped Storage Facility and used during on-peak hours.
+The RPS law provides "incentive credits" for renewable energy with certain characteristics including on-peak renewable energy generation (not applicable to wind generation) and off-peak renewable generation stored in a battery and used during on-peak hours.
 An electric provider may substitute a limited number of energy waste reduction credits for RECs.

 The Michigan Renewable Energy Certification System (MIRECS) is Michigan's REC tracking and certification system.
 Renewable electricity generation is entered into MIRECS and RECs are created.
 At the end of each year, electric providers show that they have achieved the Renewable REC Portfolio by moving RECs, incentive credits, and, if applicable, energy waste reduction credits, into an annual retirement folder which is then submitted to the MPSC for review.